Raphael40/Electric-Grape-Theme-VS-Code/README.md

 -   **La Fosse Academy – Training next-gen tech workforces**
 -   La Fosse Solutions – Providing teams that deliver tech change

-This theme was developed my an academy member.
+This theme was developed by a trainer in the Academy.
 At La Fosse Academy we find, train, and place the tech superstars of tomorrow bringing high-quality, diverse talent to your workplace with a retention plan for the long term.

 For more information, please visit [www.lafosseacademy.com](https://www.lafosseacademy.com/) and keep up with us on social media: